cmvandrevala/cmvandrevala.github.io/teaching/phy/202/lesson-plans/electric-fields.md

 ---
 layout: lesson-plan
 title: Electric Fields
+topics:
+  - Electric field
+  - Motion of a point charge in an electric field
 ---

-## 🔖 Topics

-* Electric field
-* Motion of a point charge in an electric field

 ## 🎯 Objectives